Camilla George: Biography

-Camilla George was born in 1988 in Eket, Nigeria, "the only child of a British-Nigerian mother, a psychotherapist, and a Grenadian father, a tailor who worked on Savile Row", and when she was about three years old, the family relocated to England.
+Camilla George was born in 1988 in Eket, Nigeria, "the only child of a British-Nigerian mother, an occupational psychologist, and a Grenadian father, a tailor who worked on Savile Row", and when she was about three years old, the family relocated to England.

 Thanks to her parents' record collection, she grew up listening to a wide range of music, including highlife, Afrobeat and jazz, by such musicians as Fela Kuti, Jackie McLean and Charlie Parker.
 Speaking to Dave Gelly in a 2017 interview for the National Jazz Archive, George said she began to gravitate towards jazz because of regular visits with her mother to the Ealing Jazz Festival and in particular because of exposure to the "huge vinyl collection" of her father – "that's where I started to learn about who was who in jazz.
 He loved Sidney Bechet, Stanley Turrentine, Sonny Stitt and I kind of got to love jazz through him I think."
 The first album she bought herself was 1957's Sonny Side Up, featuring Dizzy Gillespie, Sonny Stitt, Sonny Rollins.

 George began playing the saxophone at the age of 11, when she was a pupil at Bishop Ramsey School in Ruislip, after winning a competition that offered free music tuition and an instrument, and not long afterwards met Gary Crosby and Janine Irons, founders of jazz music education and artist development organisation Tomorrow's Warriors.
 As George recalls: "My mum had taken me to a few gigs.
 I grew up in west London and we'd been to the Ealing Jazz Festival.
 Then mum saw that Jazz Jamaica was playing at Harrow Arts Centre.
 Afterwards we met Gary [Crosby] and Janine [Irons] and mum said I'd just got a sax.
 And they were so nice to me.
 They said, you need to come to the Warriors project, we run workshops, they're free.
 And I was speaking to Denys Baptiste and Jason Yarde, who were in the lineup that night.
 It was a great moment."